 The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
 Staff can call: 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and email: help@nspcc.org.uk

-Whistleblowing re. the Headteacher should be made to the CEO whose contact details are readily available to staff.
+Whistleblowing re. the Headteacher should be made to Chief Executive Officer, or if unavailable the Deputy Chief Executive Officer or relevant Director of Education whose contact details are readily available to staff.